 Hidden and unknow cost of Dollarization (gain to the US)

 Dollarization and the Dail Index Plan stop hyperinflation overnight.
-So does implementing the principlesused under Dollarization, but with a constant real value local currency unit implemented via daily indexation as was done with the Brazilian Real Plan in 1994.
+The Daily Index Plan implements the principles used under Dollarization, but with constant real value local currency monetary items and constant real value local currency non-monetary items implemented via daily indexation as was done with the Brazilian Real Plan in 1994.

 Dollarization is a very costly, historically proven, but currently obsolete, irrelevant and unneccessary monetary policy option during high inflation and hyperinflation.
 Dollarization comes at a huge cost with some of this cost hidden and unknown.